soos-peter-levente/cl-minion/README.md

 ## Description

-A JSON parser I used to teach myself about parsers, recursion and Common Lisp.
+A JSON parser I wrote to teach myself about parsers, recursion and Common Lisp.
 It's not meant for production use - its brevity is cute to my eyes, but there are no optimizations to speak of.
 As it stands, `cl-minion` is about 50% slower than `jsown` (informally tested).